girlscript/winter-of-contributing/Competitive_Programming/C++/Bit Manipulation/bit_manipulation.md

 **2<<2 = 8**

-2 is represented as ‘010’
+2 is represented as ‘010’ in binary form.

 We shift the digits to _left up_ to two places.
-So, it will be ‘1000’ in binary and 8 in decimal.
+So, it will become ‘1000’ in binary and 8 in decimal.

 `Example 2`: